 Ouachita Parish assistance programs.

 Struggling families can find (1) where to get help below and (2) how to apply.
-Find funds for helping with rent or utility/electric bills, free food as well as dental care, and other assistance in Ouachita Parish.
-Churches as well as other agencies (like charities and the government) give financial support along with debt or foreclosure counseling, job placement, and other social services.
+Find financial assistance that can help with rent or utility/electric bills.
+Also locate free food as well as dental care or healthcare and other assistance in Ouachita Parish.
+Churches as well as other agencies (like charities and the government) give financial aid along with debt or foreclosure counseling, job placement, and other social services.

 Salvation Army - Center of Hope